-Trump: San Juan mayor coming around on hurricane response
+Donald Trump: San Juan mayor coming around on hurricane response

 “I think it’s now acknowledged what a great job we’ve done, and people are looking at that,” Mr. Trump told reporters as he departed the White House.
 “In Texas and in Florida, we get an A+.
 And I’ll tell you what, I think we’ve done just as good in Puerto Rico, and it’s actually a much tougher situation.”

-He added, “”But now the roads are cleared, communications is starting to come back.
+He added, “But now the roads are cleared, communications is starting to come back.
 We need their truck drivers to start driving trucks.”

 The Category 4 storm that hit Puerto Rico Sept.
 20 nearly decimated the island, knocking out power, communications and transportation systems.

-Nearly two weeks after the storm made landfall in Puerto Rico, power is still out for 95 percent of electricity customers and much of the countryside lacks access life-sustaining basics, including food and fresh water.
+Nearly two weeks after the storm made landfall in Puerto Rico, power is still out for 95 percent of electricity customers and much of the countryside lacks access to life-sustaining basics, including food and fresh water.

 Last week, Mr. Trump responded to Ms. Cruz with criticism of his own.